jzr-supove/aiogramx/README.md

 [![Downloads](https://static.pepy.tech/personalized-badge/aiogramx?period=month&units=international_system&left_color=gray&right_color=blue&left_text=downloads/month)](https://pepy.tech/project/aiogramx)
 [![GitHub stars](https://img.shields.io/github/stars/jzr-supove/aiogramx?style=social)](https://github.com/jzr-supove/aiogramx)

+> ⭐ If you find this project useful, please consider starring the repository!
+It helps others discover the project and motivates me to keep improving it with new features and updates.

 <table>
 <tr>
 <td width="60%">

-AiogramX is a modular collection of widgets and tools for building advanced Telegram bots using [Aiogram](https://aiogram.dev/).
+AiogramX (Aiogram eXtensions) is a modular collection of widgets and tools for building advanced Telegram bots using [Aiogram](https://aiogram.dev/).
 It simplifies the creation of user interfaces with inline keyboards, time selectors, calendars, paginators, and checkboxes — all with a clean API and optional callback handling.

 ---